Enjoy the Double-Strung Harp instruction book

 Two ways to purchase Enjoy the Double-Strung Harp

-Click either option to see the table of contents, list of songs, and sample pages from the book:
+Click either option to see the full table of contents and more sample pages from the book:

 Don’t have a double-strung harp yet?
 Check out my list of double-strung harp luthiers.
 Want even more double-strung harp music?
 Here are all of the composers and arrangers for double-strung harp, including links to their social media channels and double-strung sheet music.
 Not sure what a double-strung harp is in the first place?
 Find out what makes the double-strung harp different.
 Contact me for more answers over email, or set up one or more private lessons for double-strung harp, regular harp, or therapeutic harp.